LunaRoseManor/hands-up/Rules.md

 The robber can't suggest anything that would instantly transport them to a location, especially the getaway boat.
 Otherwise, there'd be no game!

 #### Stealth
 The robber may choose to hide from the police instead of taking them head on.
 They aren't able to do this where a police officer or bystander would reasonably be able to see or hear them, who will snitch on them instantly.
-Otherwise, the robber loses 1🔥
+Otherwise -1🔥

 #### Cool
 If the chief agrees what the robber attempts is *awesome*, throw twice and take the better result in favour of the robber.